rossmc/how-to-venia/how-to-articles/manage-state-with-redux/index.md

 PWA Studio's Venia storefront uses [Redux] to manage the application state.
 If you're not familiar with Redux you should do some research online so you have basic understanding of it.

+_Note: Recent versions of PWA Studio now also use React Hooks to manage state._

 ### Introduction
 First lets look at how PWA Studio uses Redux by installing the [Redux DevTools] extension for Chrome.
 Once you have it installed, browse to the [Venia storefront] and explore what it has in it's Redux Store.
 ![redux store in devtools](./redux-store-screenshot.png)